Royals vs. Twins Player Props Betting Odds

 Pérez Stats

-- Perez heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .105 with a walk and an RBI.
+- Perez takes a two-game streak with at least one hit into this contest.
+During his last five outings he is hitting .105 with a walk and an RBI.

 Pérez Recent Games